bguo068/hmmibd-rs/README.md

       --filt-ibd-only
-          filtering IBD segments: if set, no DBD (non-IBD) segments will not be written to hmm.txt files
+          filtering IBD segments: if set, no DBD (non-IBD) segments will not be written to hmm.txt files --num-threads <NUM_THREADS>
+          number of threads.
+0 : use all cpus; non-zero: use the given numbers of threads [default: 0]
+      --par-chunk-size <PAR_CHUNK_SIZE>
+          number of pairs of samples per chunk for parallelization [default: 120]
+      --par-mode <PAR_MODE>
+          par_mode: 0, chunks of sample pairs; 1, pairs of chunks [default: 0]
   -h, --help
           Print help
 ```